petrichorcode/PathFinder4Cyclists/README.md

 - Taking a calculated approach to providing the safest, healthiest, and most efficient route

 # Current Progress
+- Flaw in logic about map construction discovered after looking deeper into the construct of Way elements.
+This has resulted in some over-engineering in the RoadNetwork class that will require plenty of refactoring.
 - A Search for a path can be made from the terminal using Node, Geolocation or address/POI.
 - AStar and Binary Heap work well in conjunction